-We wanted to know what elders experience as age starts to take its toll on the body and what we can all look forward to in the future.
+We wanted to know what elders experience as the most common issues of aging start to take their toll on the body and what we can all look forward to in the future.
 The hands-on exercise and sensory perception education shed a whole new light on what our elders experience on a daily basis.

 Here's what two of us experienced that day.

 Aging is not for sissies.
 To cope with impaired vision, decreased mobility and loss of dexterity, you've got to be tough.
 Some seniors may be frail, but they are tenacious.
 When your body and your mind start to fail, even the simplest tasks, such as getting dressed, reading forms and pushing a grocery cart, are a challenge.
 Tasks that younger people never give a second thought, represent barriers, obstacles and limitations for older individuals.